Thinking about SDGs with university students: Action support project

 Experts (marketing and business perspective)

-He has 21 years of practical experience at Dentsu Inc., including as marketing director at the company, professor at Hosei University's School of Business, visiting researcher at Columbia Business School, and professor at Chuo University Business School, before assuming his current position in 2022.
+After 21 years of practical experience at Dentsu Inc., he served as a professor at the Hosei University School of Business, a visiting researcher at Columbia University, and a professor at Chuo Business School.
+He has served as chairman of the Japan Marketing Association and the Japan Association for Consumer Behavior Research.

 Experts (from the perspective of ideas and concepts)